INTRACOMPANY TRANSFEREE L-1 VISA

 If I get an L visa can I bring my family with me when I come to the United States?

-Yes you can.
-If you are approved for an L-1 visa then generally you can bring your spouse and your unmarried children into the United States with you, for the same period of stay that you are granted, as L-2s.
+Yes, you can.
+If you are approved for an L-1 visa then generally you can bring your spouse and your unmarried children into the United States with you, for the same period of stay that you are granted, as an L-2.
 Your spouse will also be generally eligible to seek employment while they are in the United States by filing a form I-765, Application for Employment Authorization.

 How much does it cost to apply for an L visa?

-ZONTLAW WILL GUIDES YOU THROUGH THE ENTIRE VISA APPLICATION PROCESS
+ZONTLAW WILL GUIDE YOU THROUGH THE ENTIRE VISA APPLICATION PROCESS

 💻 We provide a step-by-step, online tool to help you complete your L-1 application packet with confidence.